QuickBooks Blog

 Running a business

-But there are drawbacks: Because you and your business are essentially one, there’s no legal separation between the two.
+However, a sole proprietorship isn’t a formal business entity.
+And because you and your business are essentially one, there’s no legal separation between the two.
 One option is to choose a business structure that will separate you from your business to protect your personal assets.
-Suitable business structures to consider are an S corporation and limited liability company (LLC).

-What is an S Corporation?
+What is an S corporation?

 An S corporation, or S-corp, is a business structure that offers limited liability protection to owners and shareholders and certain tax benefits.
-You must meet some requirements to qualify for it, including having 100 or fewer shareholders and operating in the US..
+You must meet some requirements to qualify for it, including having 100 or fewer shareholders and operating in the US.

 What is an LLC?

-A limited liability company, or LLC, is a type of business structure that combines the limited liability protection of a corporation with the flexibility and simplicity of sole proprietorship or partnership.
+A Limited Liability Company, or LLC, is a type of business structure that combines the limited liability protection of a corporation with the flexibility and simplicity of sole proprietorship or partnership.

-Forming an LLC establishes your business as a separate legal entity from yourself as an owner, so they are not responsible for the debts and liabilities of the business.
-There aren’t many ownership restrictions for LLCs, making them a more flexible option for business owners, who can choose to be taxed either as a corporation or pass-through entity.
+There aren’t many ownership restrictions for LLCs, making them a more flexible option for business owners, who can choose to be taxed either as a corporation or a pass-through entity.

 Differences between S-corps and LLCs